VolantisDev/Launchpad/README.md

 # LauncherGen

-Create beautifully-simple Steam-compatible .exe files for almost any game.
+Create beautifully-simple .exe launchers files for almost any game that make it compatible with Steam.

 ## Introduction

-Non-Steam games have some issues:
+Non-Steam games have some issues on Steam:
 - The Steam overlay doesn't work consistently with all games.
 - Steam often says you're playing a game for a second and then stops, even though you're still playing.
 - Because of the previous issue, Steam doesn't track play time for many Non-Steam games properly.